Looking for the best reverse osmosis System / water filter for your home?

 It filters up to 98% of chemicals and contaminants out of the water, is extremely reliable (comes with a 5-year warranty) and it produces great tasting water thanks to a double remineralization process.

-The price is not too bad considering performance and the 2,000-gallon capacity.
+The price is reasonable, too – considering the full feature set, flow rate performance, and 2,000-gallon capacity.

 1. Multi-stage Filtration Removes 98% of Contaminants

 A multi-stage filtration system increases the efficiency of the system and increases the lifespan of the RO membrane at the core of the filter.

 Sediment and carbon pre-filters filter out silt, sand, chemicals, and chlorine before the water gets to the RO membrane.
 These contaminants can overload the membrane and even damage it.